 Virtual currency schemes

 - Closed virtual currency schemes.
 The currency is limited in use to, for instance, a particular on-line game and cannot be used in other contexts or converted into another currency.
 World of Warcraft Gold is one example of this type of scheme.

 - Virtual currency schemes with unidirectional flow are schemes where the virtual currency is bought for real money but cannot be converted back.
 One example is Amazon Coins, which Kindle users can exchange real money for and then use to buy applications.

 - Virtual currency schemes with bidirectional flow.
 In these schemes, one can use money to buy the virtual currency and also convert it back into money at special exchange websites and/or the issuer.
-Bitcoin is one example of a virtual currency scheme with a bidirectional flow.
+Bitcoin and Ethereum are examples of bidirectional virtual currency systems.

 Bitcoin – the most commonly-used virtual currency

 Bitcoin was launched in 2009 and is still the most commonly-used virtual currency.
 It is used for payments between individuals via the Internet and in some on-line shops.
 However, it is likely that most owners of bitcoins do not use them as a means of payment, rather as an asset that is expected to increase in value.

 Bitcoin does not have an individual issuer, but is created by its user network.
 Participants who pool their hardware resources to verify the payments made are rewarded with newly-created bitcoins.
 The size of the rewards declines over time in a way that means there cannot be more than 21 million bitcoins.